bitaemi/rxjs-reactive-patterns/README.md

 - no local use of variables data to remove the posibility of mutating data

-- Separate Service logic from view logic! = make reusable services/business logic/fdatabase quering
+- Separate Service logic from view logic! = make reusable services/business, logic/database quering

 ## 4.1.
 Implementing the API of a Stateless Observable Service

 - no member variables that store data in the service

-- instead have public methods that expose the data to consumers (`findAllCourses`, `findLatestLessons` ...) - this methods return Observable = provide a callback if and when data is available
+- instead have public methods that expose the data to consumers (`findAllCourses`, `findLatestLessons` ...)

+- this methods return Observables = provide a callback if and when data is available

 - only required singleton instances injected in the constructor (here `db` instance of the global `AngularFireDatabase` service)